Occupation of the Baltic states: Soviet occupation and annexation (1940–1941)

 On 16 June 1940, Latvia and Estonia also received ultimata.
 The Red Army occupied the two remaining Baltic states shortly thereafter.
 The Soviets dispatched Andrey Vyshinsky to oversee the takeover of Latvia and Andrey Zhdanov to Estonia.
 On 18 and 21 June 1940, new "popular front" governments were formed in each Baltic country, made up of Communists and fellow travelers.
 Under Soviet surveillance, the new governments arranged rigged elections for new "people's assemblies."
 Voters were presented with a single list, and no opposition movements were allowed to file candidates.
 To get the required turnout to 99.6%, votes were forged.
 A month later, when the new assemblies met, the sole item of business for each of them was a resolution to join the Soviet Union.
 In each case, the resolution passed by acclamation.
 The Supreme Soviet of the Soviet Union duly accepted the requests in August, thus sanctioning them under Soviet law.
 Lithuania was incorporated into the Soviet Union on 3 August, Latvia on 5 August, and Estonia on 6 August 1940.
 The deposed presidents of Estonia and Latvia, Konstantin Päts and Kārlis Ulmanis, were deported to the USSR and imprisoned.
 They died later in the Tver region and Central Asia respectively.
 In June 1941, the new Soviet governments carried out mass deportations of "enemies of the people".
 Estonia alone lost an estimated 60,000 citizens.
 Consequently, many Balts initially greeted the Germans as liberators when they invaded a week later.

-Soviet propaganda demonstration in Liepāja, 1940.
-Posters in Russian say: We demand the full accession to the USSR!.

-The Soviet Union immediately started to erect border fortifications along its newly acquired western border — the so-called Molotov Line.
+The Soviet Union immediately started to erect border fortifications along its newly acquired western border—the so-called Molotov Line.